rbourgeois33/rbourgeois33.github.io/docs/posts/post3.md

     a.foo<10>(); //Ambiguous!
 }
 ```
-it still does not compile, for the exact same reason!
+it still does not compile, for the exact same reason! `A<M>` is not a fully explicit reference to an instance of `A`.
 The compiler cannot make the link between `A<M>` and our class.
 Indeed, what if we instantiated a special case of `A`, let's say `A<76>` for which `A<76>::foo` is not template?
 We have an ambiguous statement.
 As a result, `.template` can be necessary in many seemingly different contexts ([see a few on compiler explorer and fix them yourself](https://godbolt.org/z/7zjYKv3df)) that all boil down to the same underlying rule:

-**You need to add `.template` to all calls to template member functions of template classes in a context where the class is not fully specified.**
+**You need to add `.template` to all calls to template member functions of a template class in a context where the class is not fully explicited.**

-### How to control which member function is called in an inheritance hierarchy?
+### What does virtual means?

 Let's consider the following code:
 ```cpp